 Optimizing the Title

-As you know, Apple gives you 30 character long space for this strongest ranking factor.
+As you know, Apple gives you a 30 character space for this strongest ranking factor.
 To make the most out of your title, you should bet for your most relevant keywords with the highest search scores possible.
 Let’s see the current title of Relax Melodies: